evanwb/pcap-to-images/README.md

 # PCAP to Images
- This is a server that generate images from pcap files
+A simple server to generate images from pcap files

 ## Usage